clulab/habitus/dockerGlove/README.md

 docker run --env _JAVA_OPTIONS=[javaMemorySpec] --volume [hostInputDir]:[containerInputDir] --volume [hostOutputDir]:[containerOutputDir] --user [user] habitus:latest [containerInputDir] [containerOutputDir]
 ```

 Several output files are produced.
 The most important is `vectors.txt`, because it contains the trained vectors.
-Also of interest is `vocab.txt` which contains word counts which can be spot checked for problems.  `glove.txt` contains tokenized text for all the documents, so it should be treated as private and not returned.
+Also of interest is `vocab.txt` which contains word counts that can be spot checked for problems.  `glove.txt` contains tokenized text for all the documents, so it should be treated as private and not returned.